-Thoracoscopy is a minimal invasive procedure traditionally performed to diagnose and/or treat pleural lung disease.
+Thoracoscopy is a minimally invasive procedure traditionally performed to diagnose and/or treat pleural lung disease.
 Your pleura is a large, thin sheet of tissue that wraps around the outside of your lungs and lines the inside of your chest cavity.
-Patients with pleural thickening or pleural effusions (pleural fluid) and who are determined to have lung cancer, chylothorax, lymphoma, mesothelioma, metastatic cancers, or benign conditions, such as congestive heart failure, may be eligible for this procedure.
+Patients with pleural thickening or pleural effusions (pleural fluid) who have lung cancer, chylothorax, lymphoma, mesothelioma, metastatic cancers, or benign conditions such as congestive heart failure, may be eligible for this procedure.
 Most patients have reoccurring accumulation of pleural fluid resulting in breathing issues, chest pain, cough, and the inability to lie flat.

-Thoracoscopy allows the physician visualization of the lung pleura to diagnose the cause of the pleural fluid and the ability to apply medication to prevent further fluid from returning.
-UC San Diego Medical Center is proud to offer our patients this minimally invasive procedure.
+Thoracoscopy lets the physician visualize the lung pleura and diagnose the cause of the pleural fluid, which offers the ability to apply medication to prevent further fluid from returning.

 - It can be used for the diagnosis of pleural effusion that is not able to be diagnosed by thoracentesis (fluid sampling) alone